erSubhashThapa/100daysofcode/r2-log.md

   ```
   I think it's because I don't remember my password.

+  ## MySQL Password
   I could try to guess my password, but I'm really wondering how I can find out what my password is?
 Shouldn't I be able to access my own password?
 Who am I trying to keep out?
 This is only on my computer?

-  I wanted to see when I installed MySQL but:
+  I wanted to see when I installed MySQL incase I need to delete it and reinstall it.
+I wanted to make sure I added it recently and I hadn't used it a while ago for something important taht I don't remember.
+But:

   >UNIX doesn't support creation date, windows does.